jerbzz/pi-eco-indicator/README.md

 cd ~\pi-eco-indicator
 nano config.yaml
 ```
-and look for `DNORegion: B` at the very top.
-Replace this with your correct DNO region code from the list.
-Exit `nano` by typing Ctrl-W then Ctrl-X.
+and look for `DNORegion: Z` at the very top.
+Replace this with your correct DNO region code from the list, or leave it as Z if you are looking for national carbon intensity values. *(Note: I'm not a big fan of the regional carbon intensity data, I don't think it makes much sense, so I would encourage using national carbon data.)* Exit `nano` by typing Ctrl-W then Ctrl-X.

 You should initially run manually to check everything works
 ```